-Park and Ride
+Park and Ride in Monschau

-Visitors are invited to park in neighbouring Imgenbroich, with buses leaving for Monschau’s ‘Altstadt’ (Old Town) every ten minutes.
+Visitors are invited to park in neighbouring Imgenbroich, with buses leaving for Monschau’s Old Town every ten minutes.

 From the station (Aachen-Rothe Erde), you can take the Number 66 bus headed towards ‘Parkhaus/Schmiede, Monschau’.
 A single day trip ticket will cost you €5.30, whilst a day ticket is €14,00.

 Make sure you exit at the ‘Flora Monschau’ stop.
-From here Monschau’s Old Town is just a 300-metre walk.
-A full timetable for the bus route can be found here.
+From here, Monschau’s Old Town is just a 300 metre walk.

 What You’ll Need When Visiting Monschau Christmas Market

-If you are visiting Monschau for its Christmas Market, then please be sure to take money with you – many of the Christmas stalls accept cash only.
+If you are visiting Monschau Christmas Market, then please be sure to take money with you – many of the Christmas stalls accept cash only.

-Nestled within a valley, the town is surrounded by beautiful viewpoints and a 13th Century Castle.
-During winter, the walks (or gentle hikes) can be incredibly muddy and slippery, so ensure that you’re wearing something hardy.
+Nestled within a valley, the town is surrounded by beautiful viewpoints and a 13th century castle.
+During the wintertime, these walks (or gentle hikes) can be incredibly muddy and slippery, so do ensure that you’re wearing something hardy.